chasediaz6/NBA-Player-Analysis/README.md

 # NBA-Player-Analysis

 The purpose of this project is to identify emerging players in the NBA season.
-I decided to use data from the last 4 seasons which were scraped from basketballreference.com
+I decided to use data from the last 4 seasons which were scraped from basketballreference.com.
+This project is currently a work in progress.